 Don’t Expect To Get The Best Life Insurance Quote

 Just like how car dealers advertise the lowest price on a car to lure you in, life insurance providers will quote you the lowest life insurance premium price to get you to commit to the application process.
-But unlike buying a car, you don’t have to give any blood to even go for a test drive.
+But when want to buy a car, you don’t have to give any blood to go for a test drive.

-If my insurance provider said a 25 year/$2M policy cost $226/month, I may not have bothered with the blood work or mostly likely have gone with a smaller policy to get the figure under $200/month. $226/month = $2,712 a year = $67,800 in life insurance premiums I’ll end up paying over 25 years.
+If my insurance provider said a 25-year/$2M policy cost $226/month, I may not have bothered with the blood work.
+Or more likely I would have gone with a smaller policy to get the figure under $200/month.
+At $226/month, that adds up to $2,712 a year or $67,800 in life insurance premiums I’d end up paying over 25 years.

 Here are some quotes I got for smaller policies from my existing provider.
-They said I can always lower my amount and pay less in the future, but I can’t increase my amount.
-With their new quote, they are basically charging me for the price of a $2.5M, 25 year term policy.
+They said I can always lower the amount and pay less in the future, but I can’t increase the amount.
+With their new quote, they are basically charging me for the price of a $2.5M, 25-year term policy.

 Cost: 25 term years – $92/month, 20 years – $62/month

 Cost: 25 years – $136/month, 20 years – $91/month